Events Archive: 2020 | 2021 | 2022 | 2023 | 2024 | 2025 | 2026 | Upcoming Events

 River Birch Room, Lost River Cave, 2818 Nashville Rd, Bowling Green, KY, 42101 Map

-Volunteers Needed Public Welcome Family-Friendly Free Event Hands-On/How-To Workshop Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains
+Volunteers Needed Public Welcome Family-Friendly Registration Required Free Event Hands-On/How-To Workshop Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

 This free family-friendly activity will take you through the steps to create food sources for birds and other wildlife using pinecones, seeds, dried fruit, and other natural items.
 Best of all, you will take home your creation to feed your neighborhood birds!